-- The course has two textbooks, both of which were available in the campus bookstore as of 3 Jan 2018: - Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages; by Bruce A. Tate; Pragmatic Bookshelf; 2010+ - Introduction to Compiler Design 2nd edition by Torben Mogensen; Springer-Verlag, 2017.
+- The course has two textbooks, both of which should be available in the campus bookstore: - Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages; by Bruce A. Tate; Pragmatic Bookshelf; 2010+ - Introduction to Compiler Design 2nd edition by Torben Mogensen; Springer-Verlag, 2017.